-Policy Title: Routine Monitoring and Data Collection
+Routine Monitoring and Data Collection

-Number: INST.F.10.010
+Policy Number: INST.F.10.010

-Monitoring on Pathways.
-An institution on the Standard or Open Pathway may be required to file one or more interim reports.
-An institution on the Standard Pathway may be required to host one or more focused visits.
-Such monitoring shall be appropriate in circumstances where the team has concluded that HLC should review the institution’s progress in addressing a serious issue at the institution, the resolution of which is relevant to the institution’s future compliance with, or improvement regarding, the Criteria for Accreditation or other HLC requirements.
+Monitoring shall be appropriate in circumstances where HLC has concluded that it should review the institution’s progress in addressing a serious issue at the institution, the resolution of which is relevant to the institution’s compliance with, or improvement regarding, HLC requirements.

 Focused Visits.
 An institution that is assigned a focused visit shall host such focused visit according to the date established in the action calling for the focused visit.
-The institution shall submit a focused report to HLC prior to the evaluation on the topics identified in that action prior to the focused visit.
-HLC staff may expand the focus of the evaluation where appropriate to review additional topics of concern to HLC.
-The focused visit shall be conducted by a team of HLC peer reviewers appointed by HLC staff.
-The length of the focused visit shall be one and one-half days, but HLC may lengthen or shorten the visit or require that team members conduct additional on-site visits to the institution’s facilities to examine specific issues.
+The institution shall submit a focused report to HLC on the topics identified in that action prior to the focused visit.
+Prior to the focused visit, HLC staff may, with reasonable notice to the institution, act to expand the focus of the focused visit to review additional related topics or new topics.

 Data Reporting From Member Institutions